#1 Paruresis Treatment Program

-All the resources, help and support you need to transform your life – comprehensive yet simple and discrete – it’s guaranteed to work or your money back!
+All the resources, help and support you need to transform your life.
+Comprehensive yet simple and discrete.
+Full money back if not entirely satisfied!
 What have you got to lose?
 Click Here For More Info >>>

-We’ve divided this into 4 steps.
-There are namely these 4 ideas –when people know them and believe them, we can actually face the evil of paruresis much better!
+So, when we talk about social action, exactlywhat could we be talking about?
+Let’s see…The message to spread We’ve divided this into simple suggestions.
+There are namely these 4 ideas.
+When people know them and believe them, we can actually face the evil of paruresis much better!

-#1 Let people know about what could be triggering paruresis – and this should include informing parents about the ill effects of pressuring their kids where bodily actions are concerned.
-For example, kids should never be forced to go to the toilet – when they don’t feel like it.
-Nor should they be overly criticized about their bodily functions.
+#1Let people know about what could be triggering paruresis – and this should include informing parents about the ill effects of pressuring their kids where bodily actions are concerned.
+For example, kids should never be forced to go to the toilet when they don’t feel like it.
+Nor should bodily functions or routines be overly criticized.
 These can all have adverse effects.

-#2 Next thing that you should do is to bring to the notice of authorities if you find their public toilets are such that they can make paruretics uncomfortable.
-Just by erecting simple barriers between urinals, paruretics can be made to feel a lot more secure.
+#2Next thing that you should do is to bring to the notice of authorities if you find their public toilets are such that they can make paruretics uncomfortable.
+Erection of simple barriers between urinals, can make any paruretic feel a lot more secure.
 So if you see this at any place, take the trouble to educate the authorities about the need for better barriers in the toilet!

-#3 In the case of children in school – the best way to avoid them developing the condition is if the general atmosphere is such that the kid feels comfortable – whether in class or in the loo.
+#3In the case of children in school – the best way to avoid them developing the condition is if the general atmosphere is such that the kid feels comfortable – whether in class or in the loo.
 Therefore, teachers in schools should be informed about the condition.
-If you think your child is showing proneness, then be sure to inform his teacher well in advance so that the problem does not escalate at school.
+Awareness is vitally important.
+If you think your child is showing symptoms, then be sure to inform his teacher.
+Don't risk escalation of the problem at school.